 Holding others accountable for your child’s injuries

-Thankfully, while it’s not overly common, there are instances in which Miami caregivers such as teachers, daycare workers or nannies fail to uphold their obligation to keep a close eye on the children they’re supposed to protect.
+Thankfully, while it’s not overly common, there are instances in which Coral Gables caregivers such as teachers, daycare workers or nannies fail to uphold their obligation to keep a close eye on the children they’re supposed to protect.
 Property owners, too, can be held responsible for failing to keep their premises reasonably safe.

 An attorney may advise you how Florida law allows you to recover compensation for medical bills and other damages when your child has been hurt through another party’s negligence.